-- The level of budgetary unreserved fund balance is an indication of the amount of unexpended, unencumbered and available resources Kosrae has at a point in time to carryover into the next fiscal year to fund budgetary emergencies, shortfalls or other unexpected needs. - For the year ended September 30, 2007, Kosrae's unreserved fund balance deficit of the General Fund was \$1.24 million, or the equivalent of 77.4% of annual General Fund revenues.
-Although still considered an unfavorable ratio, the current period ratio is a vast improvement from the ratio of the prior period.
+The level of budgetary unreserved fund balance is an indication of the amount of unexpended, unencumbered and available resources Kosrae has at a point in time to carryover into the next fiscal year to fund budgetary emergencies, shortfalls or other unexpected needs.

+For the year ended September 30, 2008, Kosrae's unreserved fund balance (deficit) of the General Fund was \$1 million, or the equivalent of 50% of annual General Fund revenues.
+Although still considered an unfavorable ratio, the current period ratio is a vast improvement from the ratios of the prior periods.